How long does it take to see SEO results?

-A large component to website traffic and ranking also involves your site’s design, CMS system, and URL structure, which are all areas of concern as they can drag down your page ranking.
+A large component of website traffic and ranking also involves your site’s design, CMS system, and URL structure.
+If not properly handled, these factors can drag down your page ranking.
 You want to ensure your site’s architecture and URL structure supports proper optimization for a high ranking.
-This also includes choosing the right CMS that’s search engine friendly and offers increased SEO capabilities.

-Choosing the correct responsive design for mobile optimization is critical as more than half of internet searches originate from mobile devices; therefore, you must spend time ensuring both mobile and desktop optimization requirements are met.
+Choosing the correct responsive design for mobile optimization is critical.
+More than half of internet searches originate from mobile devices.
 Plus, more than 90 percent of internet users say they use numerous device screens.
-By having a responsive design you’ll ensure your website works properly on all devices, no matter the screen size.
+By having a responsive design you’ll ensure your website works properly on all devices.

 Keyword Targeting and Competitor Analysis